A Showdown Between World Elite Mastercard And Visa Infinite

 When it comes to travel insurance, World Elite Mastercards have a slight edge.

 The differences between the 2 lie in the various rental car protections.
-World Elite Mastercards issued by BMO, MBNA, and Brim Financial have car rental personal effects and accident insurances, something no Visa Infinite card currently offers.
+World Elite Mastercards issued by BMO, MBNA, and Brim Financial have car rental personal effects and accident insurance, something no Visa Infinite card currently offers.

 Otherwise, they generally have the same protections and coverage amounts.

-World Elite Mastercards insurance coverage
+World Elite Mastercard insurance coverage

-The best World Elite Mastercards come with 15 (out of 17) types of travel insurance.
+The best World Elite Mastercards come with 14 (out of 17) types of travel insurance.

 Check out an example of the kind of limits they offer: